GiuseppeVizzari/GiuseppeVizzari.github.io/_posts/2023-10-27-First-post.md

 This really feels liberating, irrespectively of the fact that nobody might read this post.

+And, of course, this is a work in progress, __it ain't much but it's honest work__, like the man in the meme says.

 Oh, by the way, it's a good place to remind that views, information, or opinions expressed here are my own, and they do not necessarily represent those of my current employer (University of Milano-Bicocca) and its employees.